Online Generation of Collision-Free Trajectories in Dynamic Environments: Trajectory Collision Checking

 \section{Trajectory Collision Checking}

-This section addresses Problem \ref{Problem collision free}, i.e., it describes how a single spline from the sequence $\bb{\Pi}$ can be checked for collision.
-Suppose that such spline is given as $\bb{\pi}_\mathrm{reg}(t) = \bb{\pi}[\bb{q}_0,\bb{q}_f]$ for $t\in[t_0,t_f]$, and is called a \textit{local regular trajectory} (e.g., the blue spline in Fig. \ref{fig_computing_gbur} (a)).
+This section addresses Problem \ref{Problem path-to-trajectory} by explaining how a single spline from the sequence $\bb{\Pi}$ can be checked for collision.
+For this purpose, we utilize bubbles of free $\mathcal{C}$-space that are briefly recalled at first.
+Afterward, their use for generating both regular and safe trajectories is discussed.